 Now that I’m back, what’s on the menu?
 Why, pesto parsley of course!
 Yeah, you probably figured that out from the title.
 Anyway…why use parsley instead of basil?
 I’m glad you asked!

 - Parsley – Italian flat leaf is the best and pack it into those cups!

 - Romano – Though you can use parmesan I like the flavor of the romano here

 - Olive Oil – A flavorful, fruity oil is best

 To make parsley pesto put parsley, walnuts, romano cheese, garlic, and lemon in a food processor.
 Start the processor and pour in olives oil while it runs.
 Continue processing until you have a smooth sauce.

 It’s that simple and takes about 5-10 minutes to make!

 Yes, you can.
-I recommend freezing the pesto in smaller portions (ice cube tray size) so that you can easily pull out a small amount for a recipe.
+I recommend freezing it in smaller portions (ice cube tray size) so that you can easily pull out a small amount for a recipe.

-Since parsley pesto is a close variation of basil pesto, anywhere you use basil pesto, you can use this recipe.
+Since this recipe is a close variation of the basil version, anywhere you use basil pesto, you can use this recipe.
 This means you can spread it on paninis or on bruschetta, put it on your chicken or fish, have it with grilled or roasted meats, put it on your pizza, toss it with pasta.
 The sky’s the limit!

 Here are a few recipes I have which would be lovely with parsley pesto: